NixOS/nix-pills/pills/14-override-design-pattern.md

 Note that, as we specified above, the function `f` does not return the plain sum.
 Instead, it returns a set with the sum bound to the name `result`.

 The variable `res` contains the result of the function call without any override.
-It\'s easy to see in the definition of `makeOverridable`.
+It's easy to see in the definition of `makeOverridable`.
 In addition, you can see that the new `override` attribute is a function.

 Calling `res.override` with a set will invoke the original function with the overrides, as expected.

-This is a good start, but we can\'t override again!
+This is a good start, but we can't override again!
 This is because the returned set (with `result = 15`) does not have an `override` attribute of its own.
 This is bad; it breaks further composition.

 The solution is simple: the `.override` function should make the result overridable again: